Jenny Saville: Early life and education

-Saville was born in Cambridge, Cambridgeshire, England.
-Saville went to the Lilley and Stone School (now The Newark Academy) in Newark, Nottinghamshire, for her secondary education, later gaining her Bachelor of Fine Arts degree at Glasgow School of Art (1988–1992).
-While studying there, she was awarded a six-month scholarship to the University of Cincinnati where she enrolled in a course in women's studies.
-Saville was exposed to gender political ideas and renowned feminist writers.
-During her time in Cincinnati, she saw a range of larger women's bodies.
-This was the kind of physicality that she found herself interested in.
-She partially credits her interest in big bodies to Pablo Picasso, an artist that she sees as a painter that made his subjects solid and permanent.
+Saville was born in Cambridge, England.
+For secondary school, she went to the Lilley and Stone School (now The Newark Academy) in Newark, Nottinghamshire.

+From 1988 to 1992, Saville earned her Bachelor of Fine Arts (BFA) degree at the Glasgow School of Art.
+While studying there, she was awarded a six-month scholarship to the University of Cincinnati in 1991, where she enrolled in a course in women's studies.